 2 Ways Heel Striking Causes Shin Splints and Knee Pain

-Another mechanism of how heel strikers may be more prone to shin pain than other styles of running is by lifting the forefoot and toes up at heel strike, shown below:
+Another mechanism of how heel strike running makes the shins more prone to pain and injury is due to too much lifting of the toes and forefoot upon and at landing, shown below:

-To gain a better appreciation of this, sit down in a chair and lift your forefoot up off the ground while keeping your heel on the ground, also known as toe-lift exercises.
-Do this for a few minutes and you will begin to experience cramping in your shin.
-Now, do that over the duration of a marathon and see how your shins feel.
+To gain a better appreciation of this, sit down in a chair and pull your forefoot and toes back, while keeping your heel on the ground.
+Do this for a few minutes, and you’ll begin feel the strain in your shins.
+Now, do that over the duration of a marathon and see how your shins feel!
+More specifically:

-• excessive straining of the connective muscular tissue of the shin combined with the loading rate produced at heel strike may actually shred the connective tissue of the tibia
+• excessive straining of the connective muscular tissue of the shin combined with the loading rate produced at heel strike actually shreds the connective tissue of the tibia (shin).

 Shin splits is one of the most common running injuries, and what a coincidence, the majority of recreational runners are heel strikers.
 Though, the evidence is correlational, research from leading institutions are beginning to show that shin splints might be a heel strikers injury.